 Screen readers can scan and read text, but they can't see text embedded into images.

-To make your content accessible to as many subscribers as possible, use alt text to describe your Layouts.
+And as Layout bocks render as images in the final design, to make your content accessible to as many subscribers as possible, use alt text to describe your Layouts.

 What is Alt text?

 It stands for alternative text and it's used to describe the appearance and function of an image—on a web page or, in this case, in your email.

 Where to find the Alt text accessibility feature in Layouts?

 Step 1.
 Add a Layout block to your email.

 Step 2.
 Make it your own by adding your copy text and uploading your image(s) to the placeholder area.

 Step 3.
 Once you've finished designing the Layout, click on the Block settings and scroll down to the Accessibility section.